*Note: Family Science Nights will be on a date determined by the district SMILE teachers before December 1st.

 Evaluation year programs

 Professional development workshops are the foundation of the program structure.
 SMILE provides continuous support to the club teachers through professional development workshops, networking, curriculum materials, and equipment.
 Workshops are conducted three times a year, are led by URI resource faculty and SMILE professional staff.
 The workshops provide: hands-on science and math activities, scientific knowledge and curriculum, techniques for integrating math and science, culturally appropriate techniques, computers and technology training.

 Weekly Club Meetings

 All activities and events revolve around the weekly after school club meetings that take place in each school.
-Club meetings last 1.5-2 hours and provide fun, integrated math and science activities in a relaxed atmosphere.
+Club meetings last 1.5-2 hours and provide fun, STEM activities in a relaxed atmosphere.
 In each school, the SMILE club has a year round schedule of activities that focus on:

 - Scientific and Career Exploration Field trips

 Family Science Nights bring together SMILE students, their families, and community members.
 Students demonstrate interactive science activities.
 SMILE personnel inform parents and students about college admissions and student financial aid.
 The Family Science Night is a wonderful expression of interest and support by parents and community members.
 Parents have the opportunity to get more involved in their children’s education, and see them as competent learners.
 The children’s self esteem soars!